 Brown fat is different than white fat because it burns more calories.
 As such brown fat can help raise metabolic rate.
 One study noted aged garlic extract significantly increased brown fat in the heart and reduced white fat in the heart.
 This study involved 66 people (age 40-79) and lasted a year.

 The people were given either a placebo or one age garlic extract (250 mg/day).
-Researchers also noted those taking Kyolic showed significantly less calcium in their coronary arteries, lower body weight and lower homocysteine levels.
+Researchers noted those taking Kyolic had less calcium in their coronary arteries, lower body weight and lower homocysteine levels.

 In this study 250 mg of aged garlic extract promoted weight loss while in the study summarized just above it, 1200 mg did not.
-What's up with that?
 If aged garlic extract helps weight loss, better studies need to be done to confirm this.

 This study specially used Kyolic Formula 108 (Total Heart Health Formula), which in addition to garlic also contained vitamin B6 (12.5 mg), vitamin B12 (100 μg), folate (300 μg) and L-arginine (100 mg).